jbx-protocol/juice-docs-v2/docs/user/legal/Juicebox/guiding-principals.md

 (a) Governance Rights.
 Governance Rights in the DAO are represented by Project Tokens, with each Token representing a fractional part of the Governance Rights of all Members (or assignees, as the case may be) equal to the quotient of one (1) divided by the total number of Tokens claimed at any time.

 **(b) Tokens.
 As of the date hereof, there shall be an allowance of up to Five Billion (5,000,000,000) Tokens authorized to represent membership interests in the DAO, unless otherwise agreed to and by the Members via a vote occurring through the Dapp.
-The DAO shall grant mDAO Member governance voting weight in linear proportional to contributions by Members to the Gnosis multi-signature wallet (eth:0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6) until the deployment of the beta version of the Dapp, whereupon Member token allocation will be on a bonding curve.
-While Members may vote with their weighted address, a governance NFT may be issued to individuals who have contributed to DAO governance through proposals or active voting, and individuals who have participated in the community through the mDAO Discord.
-Individuals who have the mDAO NFT may submit proposals subject to the mDAO Member governance.**
+The DAO shall grant JBDAO Member governance voting weight in linear proportional to contributions by Members to the Gnosis multi-signature wallet (eth:0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6) until the deployment of the beta version of the Dapp, whereupon Member token allocation will be on a bonding curve.
+While Members may vote with their weighted address, a governance NFT may be issued to individuals who have contributed to DAO governance through proposals or active voting, and individuals who have participated in the community through the JBDAO Discord.
+Individuals who have the JBDAO NFT may submit proposals subject to the JBDAO Member governance.**

 **Notwithstanding the foregoing or any other provision of this Agreement, the DAO may provide initial members Tokens from the reserved rate for their role in conceiving and supporting the DAO.**